BleuLlama/ImageWriterIISimulator/src/README.md

 Contained in here are a few software bits for this project;

-# Unknowns

-Apple IIc printer port starts up as:

-9600 baud
-8 data bits and no parity
-2 stop bits ?
-80 chars per line
-LF after CR
-Command character is CTRL-I
-Hardware (DTR flow control protocol) handshake.

-Printer expects:
-9600 baud, 8N1, "7 or 8 bits graphics"

-From IIc, we need to open the printer port with 1 stop bit.  ?

-IIc basic sets high bit on print.
+## LlamaWriter.py

+This is the actual simulator.  run it with python3.  you may need to install a few packages:

+- pip3 install pyserial
+- pip3 install playsound

+playsound is optional.
+If it is not installed, mpg123 will be used to play sounds.
+If that fails, no sounds will be played.

+## Printouts/

+When things get printed, this is where they go.

+- FILE.html - these are resulting printouts
+- FILE.png  - these are printed graphics (future)
+- FILE.raw  - these are raw captures from the serial port (no time data)
+- FILE.hex  - initial dumps from the system.

+RAW files can be used for the 'reprint' function of LlamaWriter.
+This was done for debugging purposes.

+## Templates/

+This directory contains all of the files needed for building a completed printout.

 ## Arduino/

 In this directory is just a simple sketch to output serial data.
-This is so I can use one of my tiny Arduinos while i hack on the couch, without needing to be connected to a computer, at least until I get the basic serial stuff working. ;)
+This is so I can use one of my tiny Arduinos while I hack on the couch, without needing to be connected to a computer, at least until I get the basic serial stuff working. ;)

+It pretends to send a printout as captured from a real printer.

 ## ConnectionTest.py